-FEMA provides guidance, policy and program advice and technical assistance in hazardous materials, chemical and radiological emergency preparedness activities.
-FEMA monitors and provides technical assistance regarding public sector emergency response planning, training and exercising for incidents involving hazardous materials.
-When the President declares a disaster or emergency, FEMA coordinates Federal assistance, through the activation of the Federal Response Plan.
-Coordination with the FCO in a situation where both the RCP and the Regional Response Plan authorities are active takes place through the Emergency Support Function # 10 which is included as an Appendix to this plan.
+FEMA provides guidance, policy and program advice, and technical assistance in hazardous materials, chemical, and radiological emergency preparedness activities.
+FEMA monitors and provides technical assistance regarding public sector emergency response planning, training, and exercising for incidents involving hazardous materials.
+When the President declares a disaster or emergency, FEMA coordinates assistance under the National Response Framework.
+Coordination with the FCO in a situation where both the RCP and the Regional All Hazards Plan authorities are active takes place through the Emergency Support Function # 10, whose concept of operations is described in Section 3.2 of this plan.
 During response to a terrorist event, FEMA coordinates Federal response to the clean-up and aftermath.